isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 analogous to the `keyword:data` type former, which is why booleans and numbers---two types that are *all about* distinct values---are usually baked directly into most languages.
-We have already looked at defining our own booleans, in @sec:numbers we will focus on defining numbers for ourselves.
+We have already looked at defining our own booleans, in @sec:chapter2 we will focus on defining numbers for ourselves.

 To tide us over in the meantime, we will look at the more-familiar *record types*: those built by sticking a value of *this* type, and a value of *that*